 No one knows the answer.

-At the table, Miss Helga doles out the day’s ration to each of us—one pound of bread, half a tin of liverwurst, two ounces of margarine, and three ounces of sugar.
+At the table, Miss Helga doles out the day’s ration to each of us—one hunk of bread, half a tin of liverwurst, two ounces of margarine, and three ounces of sugar.

 “A feast!” says Pavla, clapping her hands.